Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

-\mypar{Discussion} Channel throughput in \sys is affected by fault tolerance: (i)~without batching, no fault tolerance provides best performance, and stable storage performs worst due to hardware counters; (ii)~with batching, \sys achieves higher throughput for all fault tolerance mechanisms, even stable storage, because transactions can be batched while waiting for counters.
-Latencies are a function of the network, state replication, hardware counters and any batching delay.
+In summary, channel throughput is affected by committee chains: (i)~without batching, committee chains with $n$=$1$ achieve the best performance, and persistent storage performs worst due to hardware counters; (ii)~with batching, \sys achieves higher throughput for committee chains and persistent storage hides the delay for counters.
+The latency depends on the network, committee length and batching delay.